scality/Zenko/docs/docsource/reference/apis/cloudserver/bucket_operations/bucket_website_operations/put_bucket_website.rst

 **Request Parameters**

-The PUT Bucket Website operation does not use Request Parameters.
+The PUT Bucket Website operation does not use request parameters.

 **Request Headers**